-Tip: you may need to define the more specific information here to be sure it is the one used.
+Tip: you need to define the more specific information here to be sure it is the one used.
 The MACHINE variable can help here.

-As this was only to show how to select a preferred provider for a given package, you can now use linux-ti-staging again.
+As this was only to show how to select a preferred provider for a given package, you can now use linux-stm32mp again.